Text To Terabyte Project

 The Text to Terabyte Project is made possible by Otto Klassen’s gift to distribute his films.
 This is a joint project between the Centre for Mennonite Brethren Studies and the Mennonite Heritage Archives of Winnipeg.
 Both centres are national archival centres and have seen demand for services grow.
 At the same time they are facing new challenges and opportunities with new electronic possibilities.

-You can help preserve and make accessible records held at the centres that God’s story in the life of the Mennonite and Mennonite Brethren Community.
-For a donation of $30 ($25 will be receipted) you can choose of Otto Klassen’s fascinating documentaries.
+You can help preserve records and increase digital accessibility.
+For a donation of $30 ($25 will be receipted) you can choose one of Otto Klassen’s fascinating documentaries.
 For $60 choose 2, for a $90 donation choose 3 etc. Please note that shipping costs will be added to the total if needed.
 They make great gifts for family and friends.

 Otto has over 50 films to his credit in various languages including English, German, Low German and Spanish.
 The following are currently available.